dr-guangtou/daily_astroph/astroph-1906.md

 * [New Analytic Solutions for Galaxy Evolution: Gas, Stars, Metals and Dust in local Early-Type Galaxies and in their high-z Starforming Progenitors](https://arxiv.org/abs/1906.07458)
   * **Relevant**
+  * We present a set of new analytic solutions aimed at self-consistently describing the spatially-averaged time evolution of the gas, stellar, metal, and dust content in an individual starforming galaxy hosted within a dark halo of given mass and formation redshift
+  * when coupled to specific prescriptions for parameter setting (inspired by in-situ galaxy-black hole coevolution scenarios) and merger rates (based on numerical simulations), can be exploited to reproduce the main statistical relationships followed by early-type galaxies and by their high-redshift starforming progenitors

 * [Stellar populations of nine passive spiral galaxies from the CALIFA survey: are they progenitors of S0s?](https://arxiv.org/abs/1906.07484)
   * Nine spiral galaxies that have NUV-r > 5 and no/weak nebular emission lines in their spectra are selected as passive spirals.